Romania: The Carpathians

 An 11-day Naturetrek tour of Romania came at the very end of the so-called “Heatwave Lucifer” which had scorched southern and south-eastern Europe for the best part of three weeks.
 It was hot, but never unbearable, and significantly cooler with scattered showers in the mountains.

 We started off by driving north from the capital into the Carpathians (along with, it seemed, most of Bucharest), and stayed for three nights at the little village of Zarnesti.
 From here, we explored subalpine meadows, rocky gorges and some patches of dense forest.
-While bird activity was a little low, we saw a good many of the east European specialities, including Middle-spotted and Syrian Woodpeckers, Nutcracker, numerous Red-backed Shrikes and a few Great Greys, raptors including Honey-buzzard, Booted and Lesser Spotted Eagles, Alpine Swift, Golden Oriole and Bee-eaters.
+While bird activity was a little low, we saw a good many of the east European specialities, including Middle Spotted Woodpecker and Syrian Woodpecker, Spotted Nutcracker, numerous Red-backed Shrikes and a few Great Grey Shrikes, raptors including European Honey Buzzard, Booted Eagle and Lesser Spotted Eagle, Alpine Swift, Eurasian Golden Oriole and European Bee-eater.

 However, the insects, plants and especially mammals rather outshone the birds.
-Numerous butterflies included gems such as Eastern Bath White, Scarce Swallowtail, Dryad and many Fritillaries, including Queen of Spain, Lesser Spotted and High Brown.
+Numerous butterflies included gems such as Eastern Bath White, Scarce Swallowtail, Dryad and many fritillaries, including Queen of Spain Fritillary, Lesser Spotted Fritillary and High Brown Fritillary.
 A good many dragonflies were identified, including Sombre Goldenring, Red-veined Darter, Southern Migrant Hawker and Lesser Emperor.
-Many plants were still in full-bloom – highlights included several Carpathian endemics, including a Campanula and a Cow-wheat, and Edelweiss, growing as a chasmophyte in a limestone gorge.
+Many plants were still in full bloom – highlights included several Carpathian endemics, including a Campanula and a Cow-wheat, and Edelweiss, growing as a chasmophyte in a limestone gorge.

 The mammal of the trip was a single Chamois in the same gorge, until, that is, the same evening when a visit to a purpose-built hide proved highly successful, with at least six Brown Bears emerging to feed (and fight) in a forest clearing in broad daylight.